skjoedt/homelab/kubernetes/INSTALL.md

 # Homelab Kubernetes Cluster Setup

-This guide walks through the process of bootstrapping a K3s cluster and configuring essential components using helmfile.
+This guide walks through the process of bootstrapping a K3s cluster with high availability control plane and load balancing capabilities.

 ## Prerequisites